Best Short Throw Projectors (2026)

 Best for Each Use Case

-Still #1 on ProjectorCentral's April 2026 list after a year on the market.
+Still #1 on ProjectorCentral's 2026 list after a year on the market.
 The PX3-PRO's RGB triple-laser engine delivers 3,000 ANSI lumens with 110% BT.2020 color gamut coverage, producing vibrant, accurate colors that outperform most competitors at this price.
 The 50W Harman Kardon sound system with Dolby Atmos eliminates the need for external speakers in most rooms.
 As the world's first UST certified "Designed for Xbox," it supports 240Hz refresh rates and Auto Low Latency Mode for serious gaming.
 The 0.22:1 throw ratio projects 80-150 inches from just inches away.
-Street price dropped to ~$3,248 in Q1 2026 from a $3,499 launch MSRP. [src1, src3, src4]
+Amazon street price has continued to ease — now ~$2,696 (down from $2,997 in spring 2026 and the $3,499 launch MSRP), making it the best-priced flagship-class UST in the comparison. [src1, src3, src4]

 Best Brightness / Flagship: Hisense L9Q (~$5,997) — Check price